Where governance frameworks miss the point

 Ask any Head of AI Governance what their framework covers, and the answer is usually consistent: model validation, data lineage, explainability, and bias monitoring against EU AI Act requirements.
 All legitimate, all necessary.
 But every one of them assumes the AI decision worth governing is the one a model makes inside a defined system.

 That assumption is where standard frameworks go blind.
 According to the Banking OS architecture that Backbase has built across 120+ financial institutions, roughly 50% of frontline banking work lives in the whitespace between systems.
 These are the handoffs, manual exceptions, and policy checks that no single system owns.
-This is precisely where AI governance blind spots are most acute, and least visible to standard model risk frameworks.

 The fragmentation problem compounds every governance risk

 Standard AI governance frameworks assume you have one coherent system to govern.
 Banking doesn't work that way.
 A bank deploying AI agents across fraud detection, customer onboarding, servicing, and underwriting is deploying those agents onto a fragmented infrastructure.
-Each agent sees a different slice of the customer, works from different data, and writes back to different systems.

 As Valbona Dhjaku, a technology and digitalisation leader with 20 years at Credins Bank, put it on the Banking Reinvented podcast: "You have to constantly do these things in parallel - you have to build core systems, you have to build data foundation, you have to take care about data governance, about security, but you have to adapt to global standards and modern technologies."
-That sequencing reality - building governance and AI deployment simultaneously, not one after the other - is something standard compliance frameworks almost never account for.

 The result is what Backbase calls AI theater: agents deployed without a unified authority record, so the dashboards show activity, not accountability.
-The evidence exists in fragments.
-The regulator, understandably, wants a coherent picture.

 Governance as an operating model property

 The banks making real progress on a governance framework for AI in banking have stopped treating governance as a compliance overlay and started treating it as an operating model property.
-The distinction matters enormously.
+A governance layer embedded in the execution environment registers what is happening as it happens, and stops the problem before it compounds.

 Backbase builds this into the Banking OS through Sentinel - the Authority Layer that runs alongside every layer of the Runtime.
 The core invariant is non-negotiable: no action executes, by any actor (customer, employee, or AI agent), without a Decision Token.
 A Decision Token records the policy applied, the actor identity, the model version, the decision outcome, and full context.
-Governance becomes a continuous, embedded operational property rather than a periodic audit exercise.

 This architecture directly addresses what McKinsey identifies as a core governance requirement for financial institutions: the need to monitor how AI applications adapt over time and ensure they remain compliant as they process new inputs.
-Periodic validation cycles can't do this.
-Only a real-time authority layer embedded in the execution environment can.

 What a robust governance framework requires in practice

-A governance framework for AI in banking needs to work at the operational level, not just the compliance level.
+Most governance frameworks address the right questions - they just answer them in the wrong place.
 Across more than 120 bank implementations, five properties consistently separate frameworks that hold under regulatory scrutiny from those that don't.

 A shared semantic foundation.
 Every agent, every workflow, and every employee workspace must operate from the same source of truth about the customer.
 Backbase calls this Nexus - the Semantic Layer that provides a Customer State Graph, replacing the fragmented, inconsistent data scattered across dozens of systems.
-Without it, agents make decisions on partial information, and governance has no coherent object to attach to.

 The whitespace is the frontier - and the risk